-Problem Sets: The subject is divided in five modules, each covering a set of related topics.
+Problem Sets: The subject is divided in modules, each covering a set of related topics.
 There is a set of online problems related to each module.
 The best way to prepare for the quizzes is to work on these problems.
 Although problem solutions do not have to be handed in (and consequently, are not graded), it is essential that students become thoroughly familiar with the material.
 Many quiz questions will assume knowledge of detailed machine descriptions provided in the problem sets.

 Students are encouraged to work in groups to discuss the problem sets, then to individually write out complete solutions prior to examining the online solutions.
 It is our goal to make each problem interesting and illustrative of some aspect of computer design.
 However, every problem is not equally important to prepare for the quiz; we will indicate which problems are most important for each quiz.

 Students are encouraged to bring their solutions to the tutorials for discussion, especially if the online solutions are missing or if the student has a different solution then the one posed on the website.

 Laboratory Exercises: There will be four Laboratory Exercises that will explore the concepts taught in lecture using industrial-strength tools.
 Two to three weeks will be allotted for the completion of each lab.
 Labs are generally due the week before the related quiz.
-To allow proper time to study for the ensuing quiz, extensions will only be granted in extreme cases.
+To allow proper time to study for the following quiz, extensions will only be granted in extreme cases.

-Laboratory exercises are to be completed individually, although discussion of course concepts covered in the laboratories is encouraged.
+Laboratory exercises are to be completed individually, but comparing results and discussing course concepts covered in the laboratories is encouraged.

 Quizzes: In the first lecture, a prerequisite self-evaluation quiz will be handed out.
 This must be handed back one week later in the lecture.
 This quiz should be used by you to assess your preparation for the course.
 You must work individually on this quiz and turn in your own solutions.